-Summer SOUP is Heating Up!
+Summer SOUP is Simmering!

 Bored and hungry this summer?
 Join us for our FREE Summer SOUP Theatre performances!

 Slow Cooker Series – October 2nd and 3rd

 5:00 p.m.
 Summer SOUP play readings (Hope Theatre)

 Two new plays in progress by TA graduate students:

 Wreaths of Poppy by Anna Dulba-Barnett

 Set in 966 BCE, when the Polans tribe in Eastern Europe formed in the country that became Poland, Wreathes of Poppy imagines what this historic moment felt like for Polan women as their lives were altered by events out of their control.

 Mobyius is a science fiction adaptation of Herman Melville’s class Moby Dick set in the year 2102.
 The story traces Ahab’s obsession, but whales are now extinct.
 Oceans are populated by floating trash compactors made in their likeness.